lamastex/dockerDev/README.md

 # Python docker dev environment

-This `Dockerfile-py` is for python dev environemnt for the following packages:
+This `python-findata.Dockerfile` is for python dev environemnt for the following packages:

 - yfinance
 - histdata